Security forces in India are covered under various topics in the General Studies syllabus of the IAS exam. Some of these topics are:

 Railway Protection Force (RPF)

-Railway Protection force is a security force of India entrusted with shielding railway passengers, passenger area and railway possessions of the Indian Railways.
-This is the only central armed police force which has the power to arrest, investigate and prosecute criminals.
+Railway Protection Force is a security force of India entrusted with protecting railway passengers, passenger areas and property of the Indian Railways.
+This is the only armed force of the Union which has the power to arrest, investigate and prosecute criminals.

 National Disaster Response Force (NDRF)

-The National Disaster Response Force (NDRF) was set up under The Disaster Management Act, 2005.
-It was constituted for the function of specialist response to a threatening disaster situation or disaster.
-The aim of the National Disaster Management Authority is to construct a safer and disaster resilient India by rising a holistic, proactive, multi-disaster and technology driven strategy for disaster management.
+The National Disaster Response Force (NDRF) was set up under the Disaster Management Act, 2005.
+It was constituted for the function of specialist response to natural and man-made disasters.
+The aim of the National Disaster Management Authority is to construct a safer and disaster-resilient India by rising a holistic, proactive, multi-disaster and technology-driven strategy for disaster management.
 It is a force composed of 12 battalions.
-It is manned by persons on deputation from BSF (3 persons), CRPF (2 persons), CISF (2 persons), ITBP (2 persons), and Sashastra Seema Bal (2 persons).
+It is manned by persons on deputation from various CAPFs and also re-employs physically fit members of the armed forces who have retired but are still under reserve liability.

 Internal Security Questions UPSC

-Considering the threats cyberspace poses for the country, India needs a “Digital Armed Forces” to prevent crimes.
-Critically evaluate the National Cyber Security Policy, 2013 outlining the challenges perceived in its effective implementation. .
+- Considering the threats cyberspace poses for the country, India needs “Digital Armed Forces” to prevent crimes.
+Critically evaluate the National Cyber Security Policy, 2013 outlining the challenges perceived in its effective implementation.
 (UPSC Civil service Main (written) Examination 2016)

-China and Pakistan have entered into an agreement for development of an economic corridor.
-What thread does it dispose for India’s security?
+- China and Pakistan have agreed in the development of an economic corridor.
+What threat does it dispose for India’s security?
 Critically examine.
 (UPSC Civil service Main (written) Examination 2014)

-How far are India’s internal security challenges linked with border management, particularly in view of the long porous borders with most countries of South Asia and Myanmar?
+- How far are India’s internal security challenges linked with border management, particularly given the long porous borders with most countries of South Asia and Myanmar?
 (UPSC Civil service Main (written) Examination 2013)